back

 5. is unobtrusive

-An obtrusive design will be distracting from a product’s purpose.
+Good design is unobtrusive design when it doesn’t distract from a product’s purpose.
 Therefore, design should be neutral in comparison to the purpose of the product.

 6. is honest